Stellar Equipment Stellar Equipment

 Spring arrived overnight in the Arctic.
 A few days ago, it was still frigid in this far-flung Norwegian archipelago, with powder skiing right down to the ocean.

-Now it’s 10 degrees Celcius, and we’ve gone from checking avalanche beacons and testing for wind slabs to looking out for wet slides and the leg-chattering melt-freeze effect.
+Now it’s 10 degrees Celsius, and we’ve gone from checking avalanche beacons and testing for wind slabs to looking out for wet slides and the leg-chattering melt-freeze effect.

 Ski touring in Norway’s Lofoten Islands feels like travelling through an Arctic version of the Lord of the Rings.
 In abrupt beauty, the Atlantic Ocean meets the rugged granite shores, and wild and craggy mountains rise directly from the sea.
 You might even catch yourself looking for dragons.